MarcelFerrari/Phasma/README.md

 ## Acknowledgments

-Phasma is powered by the Eigen library and inspired by the need for fast, reliable sparse linear algebra in Python.
-We also thank the open-source community for providing tools and libraries that make projects like this possible.
+Phasma is built on the Eigen C++ library and is developed as part of the Pyroclast project.
+Special thanks to the open-source community for creating the tools that make this possible.